Taff's Well: 19th century

-Taff's Well grew into an important railway junction during the mid- to late nineteenth century, when Cardiff was a major global exporter of coal.
+Taff's Well grew into an important railway junction during the mid- to late 19th century, when Cardiff was a major global exporter of coal.

-Taff's Well is a growing community which includes numerous districts: Glan-Y-Llyn, Rhiw Ddar and Glan Y-Fordd; Ty-Rhillage centre that consists of Alfred's terrace, Anchor Street, Church Street, Garth Street, Yew Street and Ty Rhiw through which the Taff Trail runs.
+Taff's Well is a growing community which includes numerous districts: Glan-y-Llyn, Rhiw Ddar and Glan-y-Fordd; Ty-Rhillage centre that consists of Alfred's terrace, Anchor Street, Church Street, Garth Street, Yew Street and Ty Rhiw through which the Taff Trail runs.
 Taff's Well is next to Castell Coch, which overlooks Cardiff.

 20th century

-The actor David Jason spent much time in Taff's Well and based the situation comedy Open All Hours upon Arthur's shop which is one of many buildings to have been dismantled and sent to the St Fagan's Museum of Welsh Life.
+The actor David Jason spent much time in Taff's Well and based the situation comedy Open All Hours upon Arthur's shop, which is one of many buildings to have been dismantled and sent to the St Fagan's Museum of Welsh Life.